Our Services

 Helpful Resources

-Constant acid reflux causes chest burning when stomach acid irritates the esophagus; if it happens more than twice a week it may be GERD, which is common and treatable.
+Constant acid reflux causes a burning chest sensation when stomach acid irritates the esophagus.
+When reflux occurs more than twice a week, it may indicate GERD (gastroesophageal reflux disease), a common and highly treatable condition.

-There are several factors to consider, and medically approved next steps include lifestyle changes, short-term OTC medicines, and urgent evaluation for warning signs like chest pain spreading to the arm, neck, or jaw, trouble swallowing, vomiting blood, black stools, or unexplained weight loss; see below for details that can guide your personal next steps.
+Medically approved next steps typically include lifestyle changes (smaller meals, avoiding trigger foods, not lying down after eating), short-term over-the-counter medications like antacids or H2 blockers, and urgent medical evaluation for warning signs such as chest pain spreading to the arm, neck, or jaw, difficulty swallowing, vomiting blood, black stools, or unexplained weight loss.

 If you're dealing with constant acid reflux, you're not alone.
 Millions of adults experience that uncomfortable burning feeling in the chest—often called heartburn.
 While occasional reflux is common, frequent symptoms may signal something more persistent, such as Gastroesophageal Reflux Disease (GERD).